Fin Fang Foom: Fictional character biography

+In the 1960s, Fin Fang Foom is awakened by scholar Chan Liuchow, whose home country of Taiwan is under threat from invading forces of Communist China.
+Liuchow goads Foom into destroying the Communist invasion force before returning him to his hibernation through the use of a rare herb.

-The Makluan vessel is eventually found by a man who steals ten sophisticated rings from it, and becomes the supervillain the Mandarin.
-The Mandarin is directed to the Valley of the Sleeping Dragon by a man called Chen Hsu, who is actually the captain of Foom's vessel.
-The Mandarin finds and wakes Fin Fang Foom, using the dragon to threaten the Chinese government.
-Fin Fang Foom helps the Mandarin take control of one-third of China, and is then revealed as an alien of Kakaranathara.
-With "Chen Hsu", whose true form is also revealed, the pair begin to summon the rest of the crew, who had been disguised as humans for centuries.
-Realizing he has been tricked, the Mandarin joins forces with heroes Iron Man and War Machine to defeat the dragons, the battle ending with their apparent annihilation.
+Fin Fang Foom is awakened and returned to hibernation on two occasions before being freed by the Mandarin.
+Foom helps the Mandarin take control of one-third of China and is reunited with his former teammate, who had been masquerading as a human named Chen Hsu.
+When the two begin to summon the rest of their crew, who had been disguised as humans for centuries, the Mandarin realizes that he has been tricked.
+He joins forces with heroes Iron Man and War Machine to defeat the Makluans, who are apparently killed.

-Although Fin Fang Foom's body is destroyed, the alien's spirit survives and bonds itself to a dragon statue, which was stolen from a curio shop by teenager Billy Yuan at Fin Fang Foom's mental urging.
-Using Yuan's body as a conduit for his power, Foom summons thousands of lizards from the sewers beneath New York, merging them with Yuan's body to recreate his own form.
-Iron Man, however, defeats Foom with assistance from the last remnants of Yuan's mind.
-Due to legal complications, the defeated dragon is sent to Monster Isle once again.
+Although Fin Fang Foom's body is destroyed, his spirit survives and bonds itself to a dragon statue, which was stolen from a curio shop by teenager Billy Yuan at Foom's mental urging.
+Using Yuan's body as a conduit for his power, Foom summons thousands of lizards and fuses them with Yuan's body to recreate his own body.
+Iron Man defeats Foom with assistance from the remnants of Yuan's mind.
+Foom is then taken to Monster Isle.

-In the crossover series JLA/Avengers, Fin Fang Foom and several other monsters battle the dimension-displaced Justice League of America.

 Fin Fang Foom is captured by the Elder of the Universe known as the Collector, and imprisoned with a subterranean collection of monsters.
-After being captured, along with other monsters, by the recently formed Fantastic Four and deposited on "Monster Isle", Fin Fang Foom returns to China and hibernation.

-With the other members of the Makluan crew dead, Fin Fang Foom decides to reform and becomes a follower of Buddhism.
-Entering into a rehabilitation program with three other monsters - the robot Elektro; the giant ape Gorgilla, and the alien Googam - Foom is shrunk down to human size, hypnotically stripped of all his powers and allowed to enter human society.
-Fin Fang Foom becomes head chef in a Chinese restaurant within the Baxter Building, and teams with the other monsters to defeat the size-changing warlord Tim Boo Ba.
-Fin Fang Foom begrudgingly aids Wong (the servant of Doctor Strange) in defeating a force of Hydra agents.
+After being rescued by the Fantastic Four, Fin Fang Foom decides to reform and becomes a follower of Buddhism.
+Entering into a rehabilitation program with Elektro, Gorgilla, and Googam, Foom is shrunken to the size of a human, stripped of his powers, and allowed to enter human society.
+Foom becomes the head chef of a Chinese restaurant within the Baxter Building.